 AFL

 Australian rules football – also known as AFL – is the country’s unofficial national sport, and we highly recommend you catch a live game while you’re in Australia.
 AFL matches are played in every single state and territory across the country and buying tickets for a game during the season (which runs from March to September) is easy.
 Just jump on the AFL website, pick the game/date you want to attend in your city, and enjoy!
-Tickets for the 2020 Premiership Season will be available from 28 February.
+Tickets for the 2025 Premiership Season are available now!

-If you’d rather watch from home, you can watch AFL matches on Channel Seven, or stream matches for a fee via the AFL Live app, Kayo Sports (one of Australia’s top online sports streaming sites) or on Foxtel Now.
+If you’d rather watch from home, you can watch AFL matches on Channel 7, stream matches for free on 7plus, or watch for a fee via Kayo Sports (one of Australia’s top online sports streaming sites).

 Cricket

 Meanwhile, cricket is Australia’s national sport.
 The Cricket Australia website is the perfect place to see where games are playing and buy tickets.
-Later in the year, the 2020 ICC Women’s and Men’s T20 World Cup tournaments will be touring across the country; you can find tickets to live matches here.
+Head to Matches to filter by series (for example, T20 or the Ashes) and location to see what’s happening near you.

 Tennis

 Featuring some of tennis’ greatest stars like Novak Djokovic to Ajla Tomljanović to Ons Jabeur, the Australian Open (AO) is the country’s biggest international tennis tournament.
-It starts in January every year in Melbourne, taking place from 7-28 January in 2024.
-Tickets to matches can be bought from the AO website.
-Details on other pro tournaments across the country can be found here, with tickets available on their respective websites.
+It starts in January every year in Melbourne.

 The AO can be streamed live on the 9Now app, while the French Open, Wimbledon and the US Open are shown across various outlets.
 Your safest bet is to buy a subscription to Kayo Sports so you can catch all the matches in one place.